Wild at Heart (Eldredge book)

 Wild at Heart: Discovering the Secret of a Man's Soul is a book by John Eldredge published in 2001, on the subject of the role of masculinity in contemporary evangelical Christian culture and doctrine.
-From the back cover: "In Wild at Heart, John Eldredge invites men to recover their masculine heart, defined in the image of a passionate God."

-Eldredge claims that men are bored; they fear risk, they refuse to pay attention to their deepest desires.
-He challenges Christian men to return to what he characterizes as authentic masculinity without resorting to a "macho man" mentality.
-Men often seek validation in venues such as work, or in the conquest of women, Eldredge observes.
-He urges men to take time out and come to grips with the desires of their hearts.
-Eldredge frames the book around his outdoor experiences and anecdotes about his family and references elements of pop culture such as the film Braveheart and lyrics from songs.
+Eldredge claims that men are bored, fear risk, and fail to pay attention to their deepest desires.
+He challenges Christian men to return to what he characterizes as authentic masculinity.
+He argues that men often seek validation in venues such as work, or in the conquest of women, and he urges men to take time out and come to grips with the desires of their hearts.
+Eldredge frames the book around his outdoor experiences and anecdotes about his family and references elements of pop culture such as Braveheart, James Bond, Gladiator, and Indiana Jones, and lyrics from songs.

 Contents

 Movement One: Reflecting God and the Masculine Question

 Wild at Heart is split into three sections, called "movements."
 The first argues that every aspect of a man, from his desires to who he is as a man, reflects God.
 Eldredge argues that the reason a man has the desires that he does and the reason why he is masculine is because he is, ultimately, an image-bearer of God.

-According to Eldredge, men reflect God uniquely in this way: they demonstrate God's ability to "come through" for his people.
-Men are made to "come through."
-Eldredge asserts that all man carry a deep question that is uniquely a masculine question.
-The question goes like this: "Do I have what it takes?"
+Eldredge asserts that all man carry a deep question that is uniquely a masculine question: "Do I have what it takes?"

 Movement Two: The Poser, the Wound, and the Healing

 In the second movement, Eldredge asserts that all men carry a wound that hits men in the area of their deep question.
 He asserts that all men create a false self by which they display themselves to the world at large.
 This false self, or identity, feigns strength and courage while hiding cowardice and fear.
 Eldredge calls this false self The Poser.
-Eldredge says that when men are wounded in they typically go to two extremes or some combination of the two: angry men or passive men.
-"Look around our churches and ask, 'What is the typical Christian man like?'
-The answer is usually bored, angry, or passive."
-The first and deepest wound for most men, according to Eldredge, comes by way of the father.

 Eldredge says that the answer to a man's question and the healing of their wound can only be found in Jesus.
-Eldredge describes the journey of healing and restoration that God wants to take every man on so that they can begin to live life the way he intended for them: free and from their restored masculine heart.
+Eldredge describes the journey of healing and restoration that God wants to take every man on so that they can begin to live life the way he intended for them: freely, and from their regenerated masculine heart.